Device Not Migrated, Partial or Ambiguous Match: Fix Guide

 - You need to recover data from a malfunctioning device

-In extreme cases, you might need to repair Windows 10 without a CD, which can be a more complex process.
+In extreme cases, you might need to repair Windows 10 without a CD.
+Treat that as a last resort.

 - The “Device Was Not Migrated” error often stems from driver or system file issues